 - For Faculty promotion information refer to University Policy 4340 – Faculty Tenure and Promotion Guidelines.

 Temporary Merit Increases

-Classified Employees: A temporary merit pay increase is a short-term, non-permanent increase to an employee’s base pay and may be granted to recognize and compensate an employee for short-term work assignments.
+Only Classified employees may be granted temporary merit increases.
+A temporary merit pay increase is a short-term, non-permanent increase to an employee’s base pay and may be granted to recognize and compensate an employee for short-term work assignments.
 A temporary merit pay increase cannot be given in lieu of a performance bonus.
 Using a temporary merit increase to circumvent the $2,000 performance bonus maximum is prohibited.
 The following conditions apply to all temporary merit pay increases:

 - Employees receiving a temporary merit increase must acknowledge in writing that the increase is temporary and their salary will be returned to the previous rate of pay at the completion of the temporary merit increase period.

 - Permanent merit increases will be calculated and applied to the employee’s base rate of pay without consideration of the temporary merit increase.

 - A temporary salary increase must be for more than one full pay period and generally no more than six (6) months or thirteen (13) pay periods in duration.

 A Temporary Merit Increase Form, signed by the employee and supervisor, must be submitted to Human Resources prior to the increase effective date.

 Employees who separate from employment while receiving a temporary merit increase are paid at the temporary rate through the separation date.

 Accumulated leave payout (unused vacation/annual and compensatory leave, if eligible) is paid at the regular pay rate.
 Sick leave conversion to insurance at retirement while receiving a temporary merit increase is calculated at the regular pay rate.